-By incorporating behavioral-based interview questions into your hiring process, you gain a more insightful view of each candidate and are able to make a final decision based off someone’s full range of skills, experience and personality.
+By incorporating behavioural-based interview questions into your hiring process, you gain a more insightful view of each candidate and can make a final decision based on someone’s full range of skills, experience and personality.

 It’s your job to ensure that the company hires someone who isn’t just qualified to perform the job but also enhances office culture.
 You don’t want someone who will simply show up, work and leave.
 You need an employee who leaves an impression on their coworkers and truly contributes something unique to the workplace.

 These 5 behaviour-based interview questions lay an excellent framework for discerning a candidate’s strengths, weaknesses and strongest personality traits.
 Even the most nervous prospect will have the opportunity to showcase their potential by responding to these questions.

 #1 – Can You Tell Me About an Experience at a Previous Job Where You Didn’t Get along with a Coworker?
 What Happened, and What Action Did You Take?

 It’s not uncommon to ask employees about how they’ve handled conflict in the past, but this question goes a step further by asking the candidate to recount a specific experience and describe specific measures they took to resolve a problem.
 The first factor you’ll want to consider when evaluating a candidate’s response is how they describe the coworker in question.